dailydotdev/docs/docs/key-features/feeds.md

 If you are new to daily.dev, the first thing we strongly recommend is setting up filters on your feed.
 This will unlock the true power of daily.dev, showing posts that are relevant to your interests.

 There are three guides to help you get the most out of your feed:
-1. a detailed guide on how to [set up your feed](/docs/setting-up-your-feed/filtering-content-feed).
+1. A detailed guide on how to [set up your feed](/docs/setting-up-your-feed/filtering-content-feed).
 2. A guide on how to [adjust the content types that appear in your feed](/docs/setting-up-your-feed/advanced-filtering-options).
-3. A guide on [blocking tags and sources](/docs/setting-up-your-feed/blocking-tags-sources) you do not wish to see in your feed that you do not wish to see in your feed.
+3. A guide on [blocking tags and sources](/docs/setting-up-your-feed/blocking-tags-sources) you do not wish to see in your feed.

-Once you have followed the steps in these guides, you will have "My Feed" set up exactly to your likes and interests!
+Once you have followed the steps in these guides, you will have "My Feed" set up exactly to your preferences!

 ## Popular feed

-The popular feed uses our ranking algorithm to provide you with posts that are recent, gaining lots of traffic and gaining lots of positive responses from the daily.dev community (either via upvotes or positive comments).
+The popular feed uses our ranking algorithm to provide you with posts that are recent, gaining lots of traffic, and receiving positive responses from the daily.dev community (either via upvotes or positive comments).

-To explain this further, let's quickly look at a brief overview of how posts are ranked on our popular feed.

 ### Ranking overview for the popular feed